nakhani/My_HW/session19/README.md

 # Session 19

-In this session, I completed 4 min program about:
+In this session, I completed 4 mini program about:

 - **SUDOKU GAME** :